ammar257ammar/psnpbind-openbabel/README.md

 Please prepare and build the docker using the following instruction and refer back to the previous link for proper usage in the context of PSBAP project.

-### First, clone this repository, then follow next!
+### First, clone this repository, go to its directory, then follow next!

 ### Build the Docker image